Cudiph/monotonebot/README.md

-# Romono Bot
+# Monotone Bot
-**A multipurpose bot written in javascript along with discord.js library**
+**A multipurpose bot written in javascript along with discord.js library and Commando framework**

 ## Setup
 If you want to self hosting the bot, then you have to make an application in [discord developer portal](https://discord.com/developers/).